 Aspects of daily life–which many people take for granted, like walking into the ‘right’ public restroom or ticking ‘M’ or ‘F’ on a form, become complex (if not impossible) when you don’t fit the either/or model.

-Many schools, workplaces and other organisations are beginning to offer gender neutral bathrooms.
-On some official documents, ‘other’ gender boxes and gender neutral title options like ‘Mx’ (alongside Ms and Mr) are starting to be provided.
+Many schools, workplaces, and other organisations are beginning to offer gender-neutral bathrooms.
+On some official documents, ‘other’ gender boxes and gender-neutral title options like ‘Mx’ (alongside Ms and Mr) are starting to be provided.

 These changes are crucial to removing some of the institutional barriers genderqueer and other non-binary people face.
 There are also some things individuals can do to ensure they are supporting genderqueer people.

-Changing one’s name can be an important step in signalling gender identity to the world.
+Changing one’s name can be an important step in signaling gender identity to the world.
 If your name is ‘Jessica,’ people tend to assume you’re a woman; if it is ‘Ben’ they’ll assume you’re a man.
 While not all genderqueer people feel the need to change their names, some prefer a gender-neutral name.

 Respecting those name changes is a crucial part of respecting an individual’s expression of gender.
 Similarly, while some genderqueer people might be comfortable with gendered pronouns like ‘him/his’ or ‘her/hers,’ others will prefer the gender neutral ‘they/theirs’ or ‘zie/zir.’

 While this language shift has horrified some grammar geeks, the use of the traditionally plural ‘they’ to refer to a singular subject has recently been recognised by the Oxford Dictionaries.